Truth Matters 2011

 What about Israel?
 Is this the end of Israel?
 Is this the end?
 Well there are people who would tell us that, that the church is the Israel of God and there is no future for Israel.
 A little hard to explain what’s going on in the land of Israel today.
 If God isn’t going to do something for the Israelites in the future, then what are they doing in the world?
 Have you ever met a Hivite, Jebusite, Amorite, Hittite?
 I never have.
 They got amalgamated, and blended a millennia ago.
 The Jews are as pure as they were in Bible times and even in Old Testament times.
 What’s God doing?

 There will come a time.
 There’s a remnant now.
 Our church, by the way, is populated by many, many, many Jewish folks, the remnant, part of the remnant today for which we’re very grateful.
 But there’s a future day when salvation will come back to Israel as a people.

 So it all comes back to God’s promise.
-Not all comes back to God’s power and in the end that comes back to His glory.
+Now all comes back to God’s power, and in the end that comes back to His glory.
 When it’s all said and done, here is the conclusion.
 “O the depth of the riches both of the wisdom and knowledge of God.
 How unsearchable are His judgments and unfathomable His ways.”

 Do you know what that means now?
-Hum?
-Beyond our ability to fully understand.
-“Who has known the mind of the Lord.”
+It’s beyond our ability to fully understand.
+“Who has known the mind of the Lord?”
 You don’t think you could, do you?
 Who became His counselor?
 He has no advisors.
 Or who has first given to Him that it might be paid back to Him again?
 He owes you no explanation for anything.
 “For from Him and through Him and to Him are all things.
 To Him be the glory forever.”
-And everybody said, “Amen…Amen.”
+And everybody said?
+Amen.
+Amen.